 A relatively large number of people in Warren Park telecommute to their jobs.
 Overall, about 11.48% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Warren Park citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.85% of adults 25 and older in Warren Park have a college degree.
+In terms of college education, Warren Park is nearly on par with the US average for all cities of 21.84%: 18.85% of adults 25 and older in Warren Park have a bachelor's degree or advanced degree.

 The per capita income in Warren Park in 2022 was $41,952, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,808 for a family of four.
 However, Warren Park contains both very wealthy and poor people as well.